tnino/Linux/README.md

 	shell psql

 Create a new database named catalog and create a new user named catalog in postgreSQL shell
 	postgres=# CREATE DATABASE catalog;
 	postgres=# CREATE USER catalog;
 	Set a password for user catalog

-postgres=# ALTER ROLE catalog WITH PASSWORD 'password';
-Give user "catalog" permission to "catalog" application database
+postgres=# ALTER ROLE catalog WITH PASSWORD 'password' Give user "catalog" permission to "catalog" application database

 postgres=# GRANT ALL PRIVILEGES ON DATABASE catalog TO catalog;